filecoin-project/specs/src/listings/data_structures.md

 {{<goFile TipSet>}}

-# VRF Personalization
+# Domain Separation Tags

-We define VRF personalizations as follow, to enable domain separation across operations that make use of the same VRF (e.g. `Ticket` and
+We define Domain Separation Tags as follow, to enable domain separation across operations that make use of the same VRF (e.g. `Ticket` and
 `Post`).

 | Type          | Prefix |